singledigit/devops-bootcamp/configuration/iam.md

 ## Step 4: Change Users
 1. From the user dropdown on the top right corner choose *Sign Out*
 2. In the URL box of your browser, paste the *IAM users sign-in link* from **Step 4**
-3. You should now see the AWS login page with the *Account ID or Alias*
+3. You should now see the AWS login page with the *Account ID or Alias* pre-populated
+4. Enter you *IAM User Name* and *Password*
+5. Click the *Sign In* button
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjcyMTEwMDczLDEyMTY1NzU2NjcsMTc4Nz
+eyJoaXN0b3J5IjpbOTY3NTIwNzU4LDEyMTY1NzU2NjcsMTc4Nz
 MxMTM1NywxNDUxOTA4NzI5LDcxODU2ODk5MiwtMTIxMDQzMjgs
 LTE5Nzk5MTAwMzksLTcwMDUzMjg1NSwxOTE0MTg0OTkwLC0xNj
 QwOTI5MzM0LDIxMDc0NTA2NDksMTUwNjU4OTE0N119